-"Composing Ourselves Online: Broadening the Definition of Computer Literacy," adapted from the
+"Composing Ourselves Online: Broadening the Definition of Computer Literacy," adapted from the soon-to-be-published book.

 What exactly does it mean to be literate in the "post-modem" world?
 And what are educators talking about when they use the term "computer literacy" these days?